Professor Cullen Lecture Notes

 2) There must be special termination condition or stopper cases to handle the simplest computations directly, without the need to call an even simpler case of itself.

-Sometimes the term inductive definition is used as a synonymn.
+Sometimes the term inductive definition is used as a synonym, because recursion derives general principles from specific observations that something is true.

-A recursive call can result in many further recursive calls because the each call is dividing the problem in new smaller subproblems, or smaller instances of the same problem.
+A recursive call can result in many further recursive calls because the each call is dividing the problem in new smaller subproblems, or smaller cases of the same problem.
+The recursive function is said to converge to a solution.

-For at least one argument, a recursive function "f" must be defined in terms that do not involve "f".
+For at least one argument, a recursive function must be defined in terms that do not involve calling the function itself.
 There must be a "way out" of the sequence of recursive calls.
 When reached, the method returns a result to its immediate caller.
-This caller, in turn, performs a computation and returns a result to its own caller.
-This process continues until a result is percolated back up the calling chain to the original caller.
+This caller, in turn, continues the computation at the point that it left off, and returns another result to its own caller.
+This process continues unwinding the sequence of recursive calls until a result is percolated back up the calling chain to the original caller.

 The difference between a circular definition and a recursive definition is that a recursive definition must have base cases.
-Base cases are those that satisfy the definition without being defined in terms of the definition itself, and all other cases comprising the definition must be "smaller" (closer to those base cases that terminate the recursion).
+Base cases are those that satisfy the definition without being defined in terms of the definition itself, and all other cases comprising the definition must be successively "smaller".

 Recursive function call implementation requirements: